lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The default is for all columns to be selected (i.e., have blue checks in the leftmost column).
-It is recommended to always return all metadata because the Portal requires some columns in order for the some of the Results view functionality to work.
+It is recommended to always return all metadata because the Portal requires some columns in order for the some of the "Results" view functionality to work.

 **Example (PVIs/calexps)**